sugatagh/Anomaly-Detection-in-Credit-Card-Transactions/README.md

 ## Project Objective

 The objective of the project is to detect anomalies in credit card transactions.
-To be prcise, given the data on `Time`, `Amount` and transformed features `V1` to `V28`, our goal is to fit a [**probability distribution**](https://en.wikipedia.org/wiki/Probability_distribution) based on authentic transactions, and then use it to correctly identify a new transaction as authentic or fraudulent.
+To be precise, given the data on `Time`, `Amount` and transformed features `V1` to `V28`, our goal is to fit a [**probability distribution**](https://en.wikipedia.org/wiki/Probability_distribution) based on authentic transactions, and then use it to correctly identify a new transaction as authentic or fraudulent.
 Note that the target variable plays no role in constructing the probability distribution.